AkshitTiwarii/AkshitTiwarii/README.md

 ## 🧠 Fun Facts

 - 🌙 I don’t just code at night — I *train* LLMs under the stars.
-- 📚 I read commit messages more than books.
-- 🤯 I can debug faster than GitHub loads in incognito mode.
+- 🤯 I debug faster than GitHub loads in incognito mode.
-- 🎯 Final Goal: Work on real-world satellite data products powered by AI.
+- 🎯 Goal: Real‑world satellite data products powered by AI.

 ---

 > “Don’t aim to fit in — aim to *break the README template*.” – Me 😎